 Exemptions

 Homes that are exempt from land tax are also exempt from vacant residential land tax.
+However, an exemption from VRLT does not mean that your property is exempt from land tax.

-- Ownership of the property changed during that year.
+- ownership of the property changed during that year

-- The property became a 'residential' property during that year.
+- the property became a residential property during that year

-- The property was used as a holiday home and occupied by the owner for at least four weeks of that year and the owner has a PPR in Australia (homes owned by companies, associations or organisations are generally not eligible for this exemption).
+- the property was used as a holiday home and occupied by the owner for at least 4 weeks of that year and the owner has a PPR in Australia.
+From 1 January 2025, the 4-week use and occupation requirement can also be satisfied by:

 Do I have to pay vacant residential land tax?